By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Well, the day of the race Jess shows up in a pickup driven by his uncle who bright him down from the mountain.
 Lee rides the bus and gets there just in the nick of time.
 And Arnold he shows up in his dad’s fancy new car.
 Arnold does bring along this great big hangover to keep him company.
 His dad is of course furious.

 Seems Arnold was so used to winning, the way he figured it, he could stay out as late as he wanted and on this occasion, he tried drinking like his buddies.
 Arnold has won so many races he figures he will win hangover or no.

 So who do you like to win this race?
 The kid whose father has had him running and winning since he could walk?
 Or the kid who runs day and night all over the hills, who does it for the fun of it.
 Or that kid who no one thought had any talent, including him but he has stuck at it for all these years working and practicing for this shot.

 So if you were thinking at this point that I picked those names, Arnold and Lee and Jess because of some big name politicians, why you would be wrong.
 If you was figuring these was their real names, well you’d be wrong about that too.

-What I hope you got is that the people who finish college are not the smart ones, they usually get sidetracked and start parting.
+What I hope you got is that the people who finish college are not the smart ones, they usually get sidetracked and start partying.
 We know F students drink twice as much as A students.
-The ones who go because they like to learn, they don’t always finish school ether.
+The ones who go because they like to learn, they don’t always finish school either.
 They get bored with all those required subjects and many times they don’t know how smart they are cause they have never been told they could do anything and so they quit before long.
 The ones who finish college, why those are the ones that just keep going class after class till they get it done.